• About

 Suisun Creek has such a beautiful, relaxing spot with the most scenic views of their vineyards and the nearby hills.
 If you’re lucky to visit in the spring, you’ll have endless views of blooming mustard flowers while enjoying their superb wine selection!

-All of the wines at Suisun Creek are great, but I was especially a fan of their 2021 Chardonnay – a little bit buttery, but not too much, with notes of graham crackers.
+All of the wines at Suisun Creek are great, but I love their Chardonnay – a little bit buttery, but not too much, with notes of graham crackers.
 Truly unique!
 It had me craving s’mores on the spot.

 Their Cabernet Sauvignon is also one of the best I’ve had from any winery in California.
 It’s worth the splurge.